-It should come as no surprise: Health and wellness are on everyone’s minds these days.
-As we work toward recovering from the Covid-19 fallout, increasingly more people want to take control of their health.
+It should come as no surprise: Health and wellness are on everyone’s minds these days with more people wanting to take control of their health.
 And the spa can be a powerful place to start.

 Spas are seeing a surge in immunity-boosting treatments, in response to the growing demand by people who want to level up their health.

-One study by the Harris Poll and Samueli Integrative Health Programs found more than 80 percent of people said they intended to be more mindful about regular self-care after the pandemic ends.
+One study by the Harris Poll and Samueli Integrative Health Programs found more than 80 percent of people said they intend to be more mindful about regular self-care.